-When Madi was 6 months old we went to France for a medical conference and extended it into a vacation.
-We spent a few days in Paris and 6 days in Aix-en-Provence.
-We stayed in an Airbnb so that we could have some meals at home and have more space to relax in the apartment during Madi’s nap time.
+When my daughter Madi was six months old, we went to France for a medical conference and included some vacation time.
+We spent a few days in Paris and then six days in Aix-en-Provence.
+During our stay we rented an Airbnb apartment so that we could prepare some meals at home and have more space to relax.

-This vacation was very different than previous vacations Graeme and I have had together.
+This vacation was very different to previous vacations Graeme and I had together.

 We took things very slow and did not see as we did pre-children.
 We would sleep until Madi woke up and then go to the market for fresh cheeses, breads, eggs and fruit.
 We would bring our fresh food back to the Airbnb to have a relaxing breakfast together.